BerkeleyLibrary/tind/README.md

 For the full list of options, type `tind-export --help`.
 Note that you can set the TIND base URL and API key either via the environment, as above, or as options passed to the `tind-export` command.
+If both an explicit option and an environment variable are set for either, the explicit option takes precedence.